Objective Bayesian Analysis for the Differential Entropy of the Gamma Distribution: Application

 Using the posterior distribution obtained from the matching prior, the Bayes estimate of the Achaemenid dynasty's entropy is $4.13$ with a $95\%$ credible interval of $(3.55;4.73)$.
 Moreover, with the same prior, the posterior estimate for the Roman Empire is $3.08$ with a $95\%$ credible interval of $(2.80;3.36)$.
-Although the estimated entropies obtained for the Roman Empire were high, the Achaemenid dynasty had a higher entropy, which implies that the Achaemenid dynasty political institution is more volatile compared to the Roman Empire.
-That is, the time between the successive emperor is significantly different, shorter, and irregular for the Achaemenid dynasty, which signifies instability in their political institutions.
-These results support the historian's claim that the Achaemenid Empire set out for wars and consequently were exposed to internal and external insurgence, resulting in instability and high entropy.
+The {results indicate that} the Achaemenid dynasty had a higher entropy, which implies that the Achaemenid dynasty's political institution was more volatile compared with the Roman Empire.
+That is, the time between the successive emperors is significantly different, shorter, and irregular for the Achaemenid dynasty, which signifies instability in their political institutions relative to the Roman Empire.
+These results support the historian's claim that the Achaemenid Empire set out for wars and consequently were exposed to internal and external {conflicts}.